acumos/documentation/docs/architecture/platform_architecture.rst

 Operations, Admin, and Maintenance (OAM)
 ----------------------------------------

+The Platform-OAM project maintains the repos providing:

+* Acumos platform deployment support tools
+* Logging and Analytics components based upon the "`ELK Stack <https://www.elastic.co/elk-stack>`_", of which Acumos uses the open source versions

 System Integration
 ..................

+The `System Integration repo <https://github.com/acumos/system-integration>`_ contains Acumos platform deployment support tools e.g.

+* Docker-compose templates for manual platform installation under docker-ce
+* Kubernetes templates for platform deployment in Azure-kubernetes
+* Oneclick / All-In-One (AIO) platform deployment under docker-ce or kubernetes

+  * See :doc:` One Click Deploy User Guide <../AcumosUser/oneclick-deploy/user-guide>`

 Filebeat
 ........

+`Filebeat <https://www.elastic.co/products/beats/filebeat>`_ is a support component for the ELK stack.
+Filebeat monitors persistent volumes in which Acumos components save various log files, and aggregates those files for delivery to the Logstash service.

 Metricbeat
 ..........

+`Metricbeat <https://www.elastic.co/products/beats/metricbeat>`_ is a support component for the ELK stack.
+Metricbeat monitors host and process resources and delivers the to the Logstash service.

 ELK Stack
 .........

+The `ELK Stack <https://www.elastic.co/elk-stack>`_ provides the core services that archive, access, and present analytics and logs for operations support dashboards.
+It includes:

+* Logstash: a server-side data processing pipeline that ingests data from multiple sources, transforms it, and then sends it to ElasticSearch for storage
+* ElasticSearch: a data storage, search, and analytics engine
+* Kibana: a visualization frontend for ElasticSearch based data

+See :doc:`Platform Operations, Administration, and Management (OA&M) User Guide <../../submodules/platform-oam/docs/user-guide.html>` for more info.

 Other Supporting Components
 ---------------------------